podio/podio-objc-platform/tutorial/index.md

 To be able to keep track of bugs that needs fixing from within your app, you need to be able to retrieve a list of the existing bugs, but only returning those that have their "status" field set to "Open".

-You can do this using the filtering functionality:
+You can do this using the Podio Platform filtering functionality:

 {% highlight Swift %}
 let filter = PPKItemFilter().withCategory("status", text: "Open")